• 0091-22-66157017

 Incoloy 925 can be adequately cold formed by various processes but the high mechanical properties should be taken into account.
 It is recommended that any cold work in excess of 10% -15% is removed by solution annealing and water quenching.

-It should be noted that cold working above these limits can result in hardness levels above those specified in standards such as ISO 15156 / NACE MR0175 for cold worked superduplex.
+It should be noted that cold working above these limits can result in hardness levels above those specified in ISO 15156 / NACE MR0175 for sour-service nickel-iron-chromium alloys (35 HRC max for Incoloy 925 in the age-hardened condition).

 Welding